Hiking with kids: The Trutg dil Flem riverside trail

 Starting point – Bergbahnen Flims

-The starting point is the valley station of the chairlift in Flims.
-From rocksresort Laax you can get here by yellow-red shuttle bus 101 (stop Flims Dorf, Bergbahnen) or by post-bus line 101.
+The starting point is the valley station of the new Arena Express cable car in Flims with the Nagens terminus.
+From rocksresort Laax, you can get here by yellow-red shuttle bus 101 (stop Flims Dorf, Bergbahnen) or by post-bus line 101.

 Opening hours and prices